SpunkyBot/spunkybot/README.md

 You can help us in different ways:

 * Open an [issue](https://github.com/SpunkyBot/spunkybot/issues) with suggestions for improvements
-* Fork this repository and submit a pull request
+* Fork this repository and submit a pull request:
+	* Click the Fork button to create your personal fork
+	* Create your feature branch (`git checkout -b new-feature`)
+	* Commit your changes (`git commit -am 'Add some feature'`)
+	* Push to the branch (`git push origin new-feature`)
+	* Create a new pull request
 * Improve the [documentation](https://github.com/SpunkyBot/spunkybot-docs) (separate repository)

 By contributing code to this project in any form, including sending a pull request via GitHub, a code fragment or patch via mail or public discussion groups, you agree to release your code under the terms of the MIT license that you can find in the [LICENSE](https://github.com/SpunkyBot/spunkybot/blob/master/LICENSE) file included in this source distribution.